iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 # Number of tokens in the sequence
 sequence_length = 2000

-# Calculate the logarithm (base 10) of the number of combinations for top-k and top-p sampling methods
+# Calculate the logarithm (base 10) of the number of combinations for top-k sampling methods
 log_combinations_top_k = sequence_length * math.log10(choices_per_token)
 log_combinations_top_k
 ```